-Animated Dynamics (AniDyn) Inc., employs Motility Contrast Imaging, Tissue Dynamics Spectroscopy, and Tissue Dynamics Imaging as a new form of biodynamic microscopy/spectroscopy.
+Animated Dynamics (AniDyn) Inc., employs patented Motility Contrast Imaging, Tissue Dynamic Spectroscopy, and Tissue Dynamic Spectroscopic Imaging as a new form of Biodynamic Imaging (BDI).

 - High-content spectral data on drug mode of action

 - Superior lead de-risking for drug discovery using label-free, 3D functional imaging